rebelsky/sams-assorted-musings-reflections/misnaming-2019-12-08.md

-The other day, as I was chatting with Andi Tracy on Facebook, I asked myself, "I wonder how often people end up addressing her as Andy Traci?"
+The other day, as I was chatting with Andi Tracy on Facebook, I asked myself, "I wonder how often people end up addressing her as Andy Traci or Traci Andy or something else?"
 While that's a bit of a facetious question, it did get me thinking about common or potential misnamings I encounter (or might encounter) at Grinnell.

 Paul Hutchison appears to be the most common case.
 I'd swear I hear people refer to him as "Paul Hutchi**n**son" more than I hear